ceu-lang/ceu/docs/manual/v0.20/docs/statements/parallel_compositions.md

 ### watching

-The `watching` statement accepts a list of events and terminates when any of the events occur.
+The `watching` statement accepts a list of events and terminates when any of them occur.

-A `watching` expands to a `par/or` with *n+1* trails: one to await each of the listed events, and one for its body, i.e.:
+A `watching` expands to a `par/or` with *n+1* trails: one to await each of the listed events, and one to execute its body, i.e.:

 ```ceu
 watching <e1>,<e2>,... do